National Intelligence Strategy: 500-Day Plan

-The NIS is currently in execution under the 500-Day Plan.
-Like the 100-Day Plan, its focus is on integration and collaboration.
-According to the 500-Day Plan, it will drive integration and foster collaboration, "ultimately leading to better mission performance."
-Integration is at the heart of the NIS and the 500-Day Plan is how the transition is to be executed.
-The Plan is a program targeted at managers, which address "long-standing modes, practices, and behaviors."
-Another key feature of the 500-Day Plan is the implementation of an EXCOM, which ideally provides leadership through this transformation period.
+In October 2007, the NIS began execution under the 500-Day Plan.
+Like the 100-Day Plan, its focus was on integration and collaboration.
+According to the 500-Day Plan, it aimed to drive integration and foster collaboration, "ultimately leading to better mission performance."
+Integration is at the heart of the NIS and the 500-Day Plan was how the transition would be executed.
+The Plan was a program targeted at managers, which addressed "long-standing modes, practices, and behaviors."
+Another key feature of the 500-Day Plan was the implementation of an EXCOM, which was to be provided to leadership through this transformation period.

-According to Dr. Donald Kerr, Principle Deputy Director of National Intelligence, the 500-Day Plan takes "into account the recommendations already made, [and] build on the progress already achieved" by the 100-Day Plan.
+According to Dr. Donald Kerr, Principle Deputy Director of National Intelligence, the 500-Day Plan took "into account the recommendations already made, [and] build[s] on the progress already achieved" by the 100-Day Plan.